Hadronic vacuum polarization to three loops in chiral perturbation theory: Loop integral overview

 \subsection{Master integrals of $\Pi^{\mu\nu}(q^2)$ at three-loop order}

 We use the following basis, which allows writing all three-loop integrals appearing in $\Pi^{\mu\nu}(q)$:

 For 2-loop integrals, we use the subset $\{k_1,k_2,k_4,k_5,k_9\}$, and for 1-loop integrals, $\{k_1,k_4\}$.
-In order to simplify our expressions, we write the master integrals as functions of the dimensionless parameter $t \coloneq q^2/\Mpi^2$, suppress their dependence on $\Mpi$, and render all master integrals dimensionless at $d=2$ with an appropriate power of $\Mpi$.
+To simplify our expressions, we write the master integrals as functions of the dimensionless parameter $t \coloneq q^2/\Mpi^2$, suppress their dependence on $\Mpi$, and render all master integrals dimensionless at $d=2$ with an appropriate power of $\Mpi$. \footnote{ Note that while the bare mass $\Mpiz$ is used in \cref{eq:Inu-D}, here we use the physical mass $\Mpi$, since the quantities in this section are the ones that will appear in the renormalized result.}

 At one-loop order, the set of master integrals is simply the tadpole ($\tad$) and bubble ($\bub$):

 Thanks to our choice of $C(\epsilon,\Mpi^2)$, the expression for the former is exceedingly simple:

 using the relation between $\log\Gamma(z)$ and the Riemann zeta function $\zeta(z)=\sum_{n=1}^\infty n^{-z}$.
 The latter is similar, and textbook manipulations put it in the form